-- 1 From the home screen, press the Menu key. - 2 Select Messages→Templates.

-- 3 Highlight the required template name and press Send. - 4 Perform one of the following actions:
+- 1. From the home screen, press the Menu key. - 2.
+Select Messages → Templates. - 3.
+Highlight the required template name and press Send. - 4.
+Send the message by using one of the following options:

-If Then If you want to send the message to a talkgroup, select the required talkgroup from the Talk- Group List .
-If you want to send the message to an address in your contact list, perform the following actions: a Press abc. b Select the name of the recipient.
-If you want to send the message to a contact or talkgroup that is not configured in the radio, perform the following actions: a Enter the contact number. b Press Send .
+Option Actions Sending the message to a talkgroup Select the required talkgroup from the Talk- Group List .
+Sending the message to an address in your contact list a.
+Press abc.b.
+Select the name of the recipient.
+Sending the message to a contact or talkgroup that is not configured in the radio a.
+Enter the contact number.b.
+Press Send.